 a) the validity timer T5070 for the ProSe query code and corresponding ProSe Response Filter(s) has expired; and

-b) the request from upper layers to query the target RPAUID in restricted discovery Model B, associated with both the ProSe query code, and the authorised application identity, is not in place, then
+b) the request from upper layers to query the target RPAUID in restricted discovery Model B, associated with both the ProSe query code, and the authorised application identity, is not in place,

+NOTE: The discoverer UE can stop discoverer UE procedure for 5G ProSe direct discovery for power saving by implementation specific means e.g., an implementation-specific maximum number of the UE at a time, or an implementation-specific timer expires.

-the UE may instruct the lower layers to stop the discoverer operation.
+then the UE may instruct the lower layers to stop the discoverer operation.
 When the UE stops discoverer operation, if the UE is in 5GMM-CONNECTED mode, the UE shall trigger the corresponding procedure in lower layers as specified in 3GPP TS 38.331 [13].

 * * * Next Change * * * *